Tosoh Co. (OTCMKTS:TOSCF) Short Interest Update

 Tosoh Co.
-(OTCMKTS:TOSCF – Get Rating) was the recipient of a significant growth in short interest in February.
-As of February 15th, there was short interest totalling 96,600 shares, a growth of 40.2% from the January 31st total of 68,900 shares.
-Based on an average daily volume of 14,100 shares, the days-to-cover ratio is presently 6.9 days.
+(OTCMKTS:TOSCF – Get Rating) saw a large decline in short interest in the month of February.
+As of February 28th, there was short interest totalling 30,000 shares, a decline of 68.9% from the February 13th total of 96,600 shares.
+Based on an average daily trading volume, of 800 shares, the days-to-cover ratio is currently 37.5 days.

 About Tosoh (Get Rating)